Book an Appointment

 Team Approach

 Our exams are gentle and non-invasive.
-We make the experience positive and empowering for the child.
+We make the experience positive and empowering for children.

 Frequently Asked Questions

 Likely not.
-While they might stop wetting the bed eventually, the underlying airway issue often persists and morphs into other problems—like anxiety or adult sleep apnea.
+While they might stop wetting the bed eventually, the underlying airway issue often persists and morphs into other problems—like anxiety, fatigue, or adult sleep apnea later in life.
 Treating it now changes their health trajectory.

 Serving the Greater Houston and Austin Area